Automation in manufacturing

 The possibilities are many.
 It’s all about connecting technology with business goals.
 Consulting and entrusting your automation strategy to independent contractors is a good idea.
 Clear goals, budget, right technologies and toolsets, implementation timeline with risk evaluation, a flexible approach and employee-focus are the components of good strategic business automation.

-A development team with a business approach driven by experience, best practices, up-to-date knowledge and a variety of skill sets such as business analysis, UI design, QA, and cloud solutions will allow your organization to get the most out of new technologies without overcomplicating the process.
+A development team with a business approach driven by experience, best practices, up-to-date knowledge and a variety of skill sets such as business analysis, UI design, QA, migration, and cloud solutions will allow your organization to get the most out of new technologies without overcomplicating the process.

 After carefully evaluating suppliers, we decided to try a new approach and start working with a near-shore software house.
 Cooperation with DSS from Hicron was something different, and it turned out to be a great success that brought added value to our company.